 Lumbar Disk Hernia Treatment

-Assoc.
-In addition to stating that the lumbar disk hernia treatment is a subject that has been the focus of discussions for a long time, and that, in the recent years, several treatment patterns have emerged in the fields of spinal surgery and musculoskeletal system, which are his areas of expertise, concerning this matter, Assoc.
-Dr. Aygün, M.D. emphasizes that the subject is still in discussion.
+In addition to stating that the lumbar disk hernia treatment is a subject that has been the focus of discussions for a long time, and that, in the recent years, several treatment patterns have emerged in the fields of spinal surgery and musculoskeletal system, which are his areas of expertise, concerning this matter, Prof. Dr. Aygün, M.D. emphasizes that the subject is still in discussion.

-Assoc.
-Assoc.
-Dr. Aygün, M.D., also underlines that the essential treatment changes depending on the phase and the symptoms causing the disease, and that the treatment is predicate on medication.
-Assoc.
-Dr. Hayati Aygün, M.D., Specialist of Spinal Surgeries continues his statement on the lumbar disk hernia as follows: “On the other hand, if a patient does not responds to the medication treatment, then, in that case physiotherapy may be considered as an option.
+Prof. Dr. Aygün, M.D., also underlines that the essential treatment changes depending on the phase and the symptoms causing the disease, and that the treatment is predicate on medication.
+Prof. Dr. Hayati Aygün, M.D., Specialist of Spinal Surgeries continues his statement on the lumbar disk hernia as follows: “On the other hand, if a patient does not responds to the medication treatment, then, in that case physiotherapy may be considered as an option.
 Also, it is possible to follow a treatment path that combines physiotherapy with certain measures, such as modifying the patient’s vital functions (i.e. reviewing their occupation) and limiting their daily activities.
 If all these treatment methods are unable to provide positive results, the surgical intervention will be discussed as an option.
 Nevertheless, the surgical treatment is a viable option only in the emergency cases, such as partial paralysis caused by the lumbar disk hernia.
 To summarize, for the lumbar disk hernia treatment the first option is medication; if medication fails to deliver results, the second option is physiotherapy combined with modification of the patient’s daily life; if that fails too, then, the third option is surgical intervention.”

 NOTE: The contents of this page are exclusively provided for informative purposes.
 For diagnosis and treatment please visit your physician.
 Consult your doctor for diagnosis and treatment.